-Organic beef has become increasingly popular over the past decade as health-conscious consumers realize it may be better for the body and better for the environment.
+Organic beef has become increasingly popular over the past decade as health-conscious consumers realize it's better for the body and the environment.
 But organic beef is usually much more expensive than conventional beef.
 With such high costs, is it really worth the price?

 What Exactly is Organic Beef?